notsofastpress

 RISO works by transforming your black and white artwork in a paper stencil, which is called a master.

-For each colour of your artwork, you need a new master, they are not reusable.
-Once you have chosen the colour/s for your artwork, you scan or upload your image in a file to the machine.
+For each color of your artwork, you need a new master, they are not reusable.
+Once you have chosen the color/s for your artwork, you scan or upload your image in a file to the machine.

-The chosen colour drum is inserted into the RISO and the paper stencil with your artwork is wrapped around it.
-Each drum is assigned to one specific colour.
+The chosen color drum is inserted into the RISO and the paper stencil with your artwork is wrapped around it.
+Each drum is assigned to one specific color.
 Once in the machine, the ink from the drum

 is pressed out through the stencil onto the paper, while the drum is rotating at high speed.

-One colour is printed at a time, for each colour you need to switch the drum and pass the paper again through the machine.
-When printing a multicoloured artwork, you are repeating the process to compose your image.
+One color is printed at a time, for each color you need to switch the drum and pass the paper again through the machine.
+When printing a multicolored artwork, you are repeating the process to compose your image.